batmainisvectorsigma/Data-Structure-and-Algorithm-in-python-/Stacks/stacks.md

 ## Reverse the order

-Characters that are pushed last first are popped last
+Characters that are pushed first are popped last or Characters that are pushed last are popped first(LIFO)
 ```python
 class Stack:
   def __init__(self):